radish-es/casebook-property/content/cases/kosicki.md

 Fredericton was zoned for parkland and there was a clear intention that it was acquired for public use.
 It would be difficult, if not impossible, for a claimant to acquire such land by adverse possession.
-[As soon as the land was zoned for parkland for public use, it was held in trust by the City for the public.]{.underline} \[Emphasis added.\]
+*As soon as the land was zoned for parkland for public use, it was held in trust by the City for the public.* \[Emphasis added.\]

-#### The Development of the Public Benefit Test in the Common Law of Adverse
-Possession in Relation to Public Lands*
+#### **The Development of the Public Benefit Test in the Common Law of Adverse Possession in Relation to Public Lands**

 Faced with the fact-specific analysis of adverse possession in the context of municipal land, where it is generally not available for